BoidCMS/boidcms.github.io/plugins/api.md

 # API
-The BoidCMS API plugin streamlines integration between BoidCMS and other systems.
-By making HTTP requests, you can easily retrieve or update data from the database without needing to access the admin panel.
-Whether you're building a custom front-end, integrating with a third-party service, or automating your workflow, the BoidCMS API plugin simplifies the process.
+This plugin enables API functionality on your sites, allowing you to manage your site using simple HTTP requests.
+With the power of APIs, you can easily control and manipulate various aspects of your site, making updates and modifications straightforward.
+Whether you want to retrieve data, update settings, create new pages, or perform other site management tasks, this plugin simplifies the process by leveraging the convenience of plain HTTP requests.

 ## Install
 Download the zip file of the plugin on this [repo](https://github.com/BoidCMS/api).
-Follow this [steps](plugins/) to install.
+Follow this [steps](plugins/install) to install.

 ## Developer